9 Best Renters Insurance Companies in New Jersey of 2026

 NJM Insurance: Best for Policy Add-Ons and Discounts

 Not only can New Jersey residents find great insurance coverage with larger national companies such as the ones named on this list, but they can greatly benefit from enrolling in New Jersey Manufacturers Insurance Company, an insurer of local origin.
-When considering renters insurance, it makes sense to go local because, likely, the provider can have a better understanding of the needs of local residents.
+When considering renters insurance, it makes sense to go local because, likely, the provider can better understand the needs of residents.

-NJM really stands out when it comes to customizing one's coverage because of all the endorsement of policy add-ons available with their renters insurance.
+NJM stands out when customizing one's coverage because of all the endorsements of policy add-ons available with their renters insurance.

-Most insurers will offer policyholders with extra coverage, such as scheduling personal property for high-value items or an increased special limit for personal property.
-A number also offer extra coverage for damage done by a water back-up incident or even an earthquake rider.
+Most insurers offer policyholders extra coverage, such as scheduling personal property for high-value items or an increased special limit for personal property.
+A number also offers extra coverage for damage from a water backup incident or earthquake rider.
 However, NJM goes far beyond this.
-Renters can add mold or fungus protection, identity theft, and credit or currency protection, as well as coverage for loved ones in an assisted living facility as well as items in storage units.
+Renters can add mold or fungus protection, identity theft, credit or currency protection, coverage for loved ones in an assisted living facility, and items in storage units.

-NJM is also a good option for people looking for a lot of discounts.
+NJM is also a good option for people looking for many discounts.
 Renters may qualify for at least 8 different discounts in New Jersey.

 NJM Renters Insurance Discounts

-NJM customers can take advantage of a number of discounts to lower their policy premiums.
+NJM customers can take advantage of several discounts to lower their policy premiums.

 - Bundling discount: Bundle your renters with NJM's auto policy and get a discount.